Spotify can use a lot of data from your phone plan if you’re not careful.

-- Streaming music is another way for the Telcos to retain their existing subscribers, in a highly competitive market.
+- It’s all about retention: Streaming music is another way for the Telcos to retain their existing subscribers, in a highly competitive market.

-- Telstra has partnered with Apple Music, Vodafone Australia with Spotify and Virgin Mobile with Guvera.
+- Telstra has partnered with Apple Music, Optus with Spotify.

 Why do telcos do it?

 Churn is an industry measure of the number of people who leave a phone company.
 Telcos can reduce churn by offering value added services to make the Telco brands more ‘sticky’.
 The more services which you can get from a company, the less likely you are to leave them for a competitor.

 - It’s all about the data you use: